Reed-Compbio-Classes/bio331-syllabus/doc/policies.md

 ## Deadline Policy

-The the programming assignments, exams, and the research project milestones all have deadlines.
+The programming assignments, exams, and the research project milestones all have deadlines.
 The purpose of these deadlines is for you to complete the assignments at a steady pace throughout the semester.

 **Why Submit Work on Time?** The programming assignments are designed so that you are working on them after you have learned the relevant material in lecture and lab.
 If you are working on older assignments when another assignment is out, you might lose ground with the current coursework.